A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

 In particular, we seek a solution that is optimal with respect to time horizon $T$, while using controls $\{u_j(t)\}$ constrained to some polynomially-representable set $\Upsilon$.
 Formally, the quantum optimal control problem is expressed as follows:

-Marecek and Vala \cite{marecek2020quantum} have shown that one can employ the Magnus expansion to obtain an asymptotically-convergent procedure for the time-optimal control problem for any unitary, but without bounds on the rate of convergence.
+\cite{marecek2020quantum} have shown that we can employ the Magnus expansion to obtain an asymptotically convergent procedure for the time-optimal control problem for any unitary, but without bounds on the rate of convergence.
 It is a textbook exercise \cite{kitaev2002classical} to show that the corresponding quantum circuit will require a number of gates that grows exponentially in the number of levels.
-This applies to any algorithm \cite{rosenthal2021query,zhu2021generative,zhang2022quantum}.
+This applies to any algorithm \cite{rosenthal2021query,zhu2021generative,zhang2022quantum} including the work of \cite{grover2002creating}.

-Grover and Rudolph \cite{grover2002creating} showed that such a unitary $\mathcal{A}$ can be constructed for any distribution.
 Specifically, they ask if it is possible for a given probability distribution $\mathcal{D} \sim p(\vb*{x})$ to prepare a state of the form

-where the index $i \in I$, that is, takes values in a discrete set $I \subset \mathds{Z}_{\geq 0}$ of potentially very large cardinality, and $p_i$ denotes the $i$-th sample drawn from $\mathcal{D}$.
+where the index $i$ takes values in a discrete set $I \subset \mathbb{Z}_{\geq 0}$ of potentially very large cardinality, and $p_i$ denotes the probability that $\mathcal{D}$ assigns to the $i$-th point.
 However, note that Grover and Rudolph did not actually solve the problem of ``loading the distribution'' onto the quantum circuit.
-Rather, they showed that if $\mathcal{D}$ can be loaded efficiently, then one can produce the state of Eq. \eqref{eq:distribution_state}.
-The idea of Grover and Rudolph is to start with a sample set $\{ x_i \}$ of cardinality $m < n$, where $n$ is the resolution of the discretization of $p(\vb*{x})$ one wishes to achieve.
-That is, after initially loading the distribution onto the quantum circuit, one begins with the state
+Rather, they showed that if $\mathcal{D}$ can be loaded efficiently, then we can produce the state of Eq.~\eqref{eq:distribution_state}.
+The idea of Grover and Rudolph is to start with a coarse discretization using $m < n$ qubits, where $n$ is the resolution of the discretization of $p(\vb*{x})$ we wish to achieve.
+That is, after initially loading the distribution onto the quantum circuit, we begin with the state

 where $p_{i}^{(m)}$ is the probability of drawing the sample $x_i$.
-Subsequently, in order to achieve the desired resolution, one needs to add an ancilla qubit into the system such that the following evolution takes place
+Subsequently, in order to achieve the desired resolution, we need to add an ancilla qubit into the system such that the following evolution takes place

-for some operator $\mathcal{U}$, where $\alpha, \beta$ denote the probabilities for a new sample $x_j$ to be drawn from the sets defined by $L_i \coloneqq [x_{i-1}, x_i]$ or $R_i \coloneqq [x_i,x_{i+1}]$, respectively.
-The superscript $m$ denotes precisely the number of these two sets.
-Initially, one starts with $m$, but with the evolution in Eq. \eqref{eq:evolution} a new boundary is attained, so in total there are $m+1$ now.
-One can repeat this process until $m=n$ and thus arrive at Eq. \eqref{eq:distribution_state}.
-The question of the existence of such a $\mathcal{U}$ is discussed in \cite{grover2002creating}.